keycloak/keycloak/examples/README.md

 Demo
 ----

-This is the our main example, which shows Login, Single-Sign On, Single-Sign Out and OAuth Token Grant.
+This is our main example, which shows Login, Single-Sign On, Single-Sign Out and OAuth Token Grant.
 The demo comes in two flavours:

 * Preconfigured - Use this flavour to quickly deploy the demo to a local Keycloak server without having to configure anything other than importing the realm settings into Keycloak
 * Unconfigured - Use this flavour to manually configure and deploy the demo to either a local or external Keycloak server

 For more information look at `preconfigured-demo/README.md` or `unconfigured-demo/README.md`.
-For the unconfigured-demo there's an accompanying screencast at [http://keycloak.org/docs](http://keycloak.org/docs) that walks you through the setup process.
+For the unconfigured-demo there's an accompanying screencast at [http://keycloak.org/docs](http://keycloak.org/docs) called _The Basics_ that walks you through the setup process.
+Note that there were some changes since that screenshot was recorded - instead of Applications we now have Clients.
+And what used to be keycloak-appliance-dist-all is now called keycloak-demo.

 Admin Client